-Boeing RB-29A 44-61999 of the 16th Photographic Reconnaissance Squadron, 91st Reconnaissance Group, 311th Air Division, Strategic Air Command, USAF, Crashed at Higher Shelf Stones near Glossop 3rd November 1948
+Boeing RB-29A 44-61999 of the 16th Photographic Reconnaissance Squadron, 91st Reconnaissance Group, 311th Air Division, Strategic Air Command, USAF, Crashed at Higher Shelf Stones on Bleaklow near Glossop 3rd November 1948

 |Landon P. Tanner||Captain||Pilot||Killed|

 |William M. Burrows||Private 1st Class||Camera Crew||Killed|

 |George Ingram Jr||Corporal||Passenger||Killed|